HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="top_selector_ids.sql"
 ) }}

 IDs can also be used to intentionally reduce or increase specificity.
-The specificity hack of writing an ID selector as an attribute selector (`[id="foo"]` instead of `#foo`) was surprisingly rare, with only 0.3% of pages using it at least once.
+The [specificity hack of writing an ID selector as an attribute selector](https://csswizardry.com/2014/07/hacks-for-dealing-with-specificity/) (`[id="foo"]` instead of `#foo` to reduce specificity) was surprisingly rare, with only 0.3% of pages using it at least once.
 Another ID-related specificity hack, using a negation + descendant selector like `:not(#nonexistent) .foo` instead of `.foo` to increase specificity, was also very rare, appearing in only 0.1% of pages.

-{# TODO Authors: Oh clever!
-I'd never heard of this!
-Presumably that first one is to reduce specificty?
-Should we make that clearer?
-Or link to an article/articles about either or both of these hacks for uninitiated like me? #}

 ### `!important` {important}